MSU will host a variety of camps at the Bill Rowe Training Facility this winter

+Over the past nine seasons alone, Evans has coached three of the highest draft picks in MSU history, with Brett Sinkbeil going 19th overall in 2006, Ross Detwiler as the sixth overall pick in 2007, and Pierce Johnson as the 43rd overall pick in 2012.
+Detwiler made his major league debut with the Washington Nationals on Sept.
+7, 2007, a mere 108 days after his final outing in a Bears' uniform.
 In fact, Evans has coached four first-round pitchers in the last 13 seasons, including John Rheinecker as the 37th overall pick in 2001.
-A total of 54 hurlers have signed pro contracts under Evans' tutelage, with at least one in each of his 25 seasons and nine advancing to the Major Leagues.
+A total of 56 hurlers have signed pro contracts under Evans' tutelage, with at least one in each of his 26 seasons and 10 advancing to the Major Leagues.
 Additionally, Evans has seen three Bears selected to pitch for Team USA: Jarrod Mays (1995), Bob Zimmermann (2001 and 2002) and Detwiler (2006).

 Prior to joining the Bears' coaching staff, Evans guided Rend Lake to a 201-95 mark in three years which included two Illinois juco sectional titles.

 A native of Granite City, Ill., Evans played football and baseball at South High School.
 He pitched his American Legion teams to back-to-back state runner-up finishes and had a 50-8 combined career record in high school and American Legion.
-He gained Illinois all-state honors in baseball while in high school and in 2000, he was inducted in the Granite City Sports Hall of Fame.
+He gained Illinois all-state honors in baseball while in high school and in 2000 he was inducted in the Granite City Sports Hall of Fame.

 Evans was 18-7 at Southern Illinois before graduating from SIU in 1981.
 His 0.84 ERA as a sophomore was third in NCAA Division I and he tossed a no-hitter against SIU Edwardsville.
 Additonally, his nine career saves still rank sixth all-time at SIU.